-This year, Coloradans can join FREE ranger-led outings on January 1, 2021 at 25 Colorado State Parks (including Cherry Creek, Staunton, St. Vrain, Chatfield, Barr Lake and Roxborough).
-Each park offers a unique opportunity to enjoy the new year, with most parks offering guided hikes and some parks providing multiple options to choose from, allowing you to select the time and route you prefer.
+This year, Coloradans can join FREE ranger-led outings on January 1, 2023 at 25 Colorado State Parks (including Cherry Creek, Staunton, St. Vrain, Chatfield, Barr Lake and Roxborough).
+During First Day Hikes, each park offers a unique opportunity to enjoy the new year, with most parks offering guided hikes and some parks providing multiple options to choose from, allowing you to select the time and route you prefer.

 Since many people have never visited our state parks in winter, a First Day Hike can be a new experience in a familiar place.
 The easy to moderate hikes (1 to 4 miles) are suitable for families, though minimum age requirements might be in place.
 Some routes are wheelchair or stroller accessible.

 Bring snacks and water, dress in layers and be prepared with traction and/or trekking poles for winter hiking in snow or on icy trails; if there is snow, consider bringing snowshoes.